Unboxed-Software/solana-course/content/anchor-cpi.md

 ### `CpiContext`

-The first step in making a CPI is to create an instance of `CpiContext`.
+The first step in making a CPI is to create an instance of `CpiContext`. `CpiContext` is very similar to `Context`, the first argument type required by Anchor instruction functions.
+They are both declared in the same module and share similar functionality.

 The `CpiContext` type specifies non-argument inputs for cross program invocations: